 If you have other qualifications that you want assessed for a Selection Rank you should provide copies of the documents so that the qualifications can be verified.
 Suitable documents would be a certificate of completion and a transcript of results.
 Students may be awarded a selection rank based on the documented qualifications.
 Each eligible qualification will receive a separate rank.
 Ranks from separate qualifications are not added together.

-After your final TPP grades are released at the end of semester, Student Administration will calculate your Grade Point Average based on your grades and then convert this to a Selection Rank.
+After your final TPP grades are released at the end of semester, Student Services and Engagement will calculate your Grade Point Average based on your grades and then convert this to a Selection Rank.
 Check the Academic Calendar for the date results are released.

 Additional Selection Ranks will also be determined for applicants who provide evidence of completion of other qualifications or work experience.